xcart/xcart-docs/_pages/kb_en/general_setup/managing_modules/installing_modules_from_the_marketplace.md

     Now if you choose to view the list of your store's installed addons, the addon you have installed will be on the list.

+   {% note info %}
-    Note that after the addon has been installed, it is already in the _Enabled_ (active) state.
-You can temporarily disable the addon using the addon deactivation instructions from the article {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
+   After the addon has been installed, it is already in the _Enabled_ (active) state.
+You can temporarily disable the addon or remove it completely using the addon deactivation instructions from the article {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.
+   {% endnote %}

 _Related pages:_